-The death and resurrection of Christ was not only a fulfillment of several Old Testament prophecies but was also predicted by Christ Himself (Ps 22: 7-18, Is.
-53, Mt 16:21, Lk 9:22).
+The death and resurrection of Christ was not only a fulfillment of several Old Testament prophecies but also predicted by Christ Himself (Psa.
+22: 7-18, Is.
+53, Mt.
+16:21, Lk.
+9:22).

-Jewish historian, Josephus Flavius wrote that “the principal men amongst us, had condemned him to the cross, those that loved him at first did not forsake him; And the tribe of Christians, so named from him, are not extinct at this day.”
-(Josephus: Complete Works, 1978, book 18 Vol 3, p 379).
+Jewish historian, Josephus Flavius wrote that: “And when Pilate, at the suggestion of the principal men amongst us, had condemned him to the cross, those that loved him at the first did not forsake him; And the tribe of Christians, so named from him, are not extinct at this day” (Antiquities 18:63).

 Tertullian (b.
-150 AD), an early church father, in his work Apology gave a full report of the trial, death and resurrection of Christ quoting from the official law report of Governor Pontius Pilate (Ch 21:34-26).
+150 AD), an early church father, in his work Apology, gave a full report of the trial, death and resurrection of Christ quoting from the official law report of Governor Pontius Pilate (Ch.
+21:34-26).

 Now let’s go to the Quran:

-“And for their saying ‘We did slay the Messiah, Jesus, the Son of Mary the Messenger of ALLAH;’ whereas they slew him not nor did they bring about his death upon the cross, but he was made to appear to them like one crucified, and those who differ therein are certainly in a state of doubt about it; they have no certain knowledge thereof, but only pursue conjecture; and they did not arrive at a certainty concerning it.”
-(4:157)
+“And for their saying ‘We did slay the Messiah, Jesus, the Son of Mary the Messenger of ALLAH;’ whereas they slew him not nor did they bring about his death upon the cross, but he was made to appear to them like one crucified, and those who differ therein are certainly in a state of doubt about it; they have no certain knowledge thereof, but only pursue conjecture; and they did not arrive at a certainty concerning it” (4:157)

 1. Every historian laughs at this verse.
 Who was the eye-witness to all these?
 To dismiss an historical event attested to by even non-Christians with the vision of one man 6 centuries after it occurred is intellectual lunacy.
 No reputable court of law in any civilized country will take the 23-year heavily abrogated recitations of a confused man as a valid witness.